boltex/leointeg/README.md

 ## Literate Programming with _Directed Acyclic Graphs_ ([dag](https://en.wikipedia.org/wiki/Directed_acyclic_graph))

-### Break your code down into sections structured as an outline, to derive, or parse back source files!
+### Break your code down into sections structured as an outline, to derive, or parse back source files

 Leo is a fundamentally different way of using and organizing data, programs and scripts.
-See Leo, the Literate Editor with Outline, at [leoeditor.com](https://leoeditor.com/) or on [github.com/leo-editor](https://github.com/leo-editor/leo-editor).
+See Leo, the Literate Editor with Outline, at [leoeditor.com](https://leoeditor.com/) or on [github](https://github.com/leo-editor/leo-editor).

 ![Screenshot](resources/animated-screenshot.gif)

 ## Requirements

-- Leo installed with its path made available in the \$PYTHONPATH environment variable\
+- Having Leo installed with its path made available in the \$PYTHONPATH environment variable\
   (See **Adding Leo to Your Path** in [github.com/leo-editor/leo-editor/blob/master/INSTALL.TXT](https://github.com/leo-editor/leo-editor/blob/master/INSTALL.TXT#L126))
-- Websocket Python Library installed\
+- Having the Websocket Python Library installed\
   _Install with :_ `pip install websockets`\
   (See [websockets.readthedocs.io/en/stable/intro.html](https://websockets.readthedocs.io/en/stable/intro.html))